-- 4.6.5 Field duplicate sample and its associated sample: No field duplicate was assigned to this method. - 4.6.6.
+4.6.5 Field duplicate sample and its associated sample: No field duplicate sample was collected with this sample delivery group.

+4.6.6.
 Raw data was submitted for all samples.
-Samples TMW58102023 (Lab ID# 23J039-02) and BGMW11102023 (Lab ID# 23J039-06) were designated to be reviewed as stage 3 data deliverable.
-Raw data for these samples with the related QC samples was reviewed for stage 3 data validation.
-The results calculated from the raw data, agreed with all the results reported in data summary reports.
+Sample MW30102023 (Lab ID# 23J115-01) was designated to be reviewed as stage 3 data deliverable.
+Raw data for this sample with all related QC samples was reviewed for stage 3 data validation.
+The results calculated from the raw data agreed with all the results reported in data summary reports.

 All positive results were confirmed by a second confirmation column analysis.